Our new Driving Tips series gives you the need-to-know advice for driving abroad!

 What to Bring Along

-Here are some of the essential pieces of equipment and documentation that you should take along with you when driving in Italy.
+Here are some of the essential pieces of equipment and documentation that you should take along with you whenever driving in Italy.

 - A few useful items that are a good idea to include on your journey in Italy will be a map of the country and an additional map of where you will be visiting.
 These are both useful additions to a vehicle’s GPS navigation system.